magicasaservice/vue-equipment/packages/plugins/MagicMenu/index.md

 #### MagicMenuProvider

-The provider wraps the menu and passes configures all child components according to the given `options`.
+The provider wraps the menu and configures all child components according to the provided [options](#options).

 <ProseTable
   :columns="[